s00d/repo2txt/README.md

 ### `.r2x` State File

 The application automatically saves your UI state (selected files, expanded folders) to a `.r2x` file in the target directory after generating Markdown.
 This file:
-- Saves your selection and folder expansion state
+- Saves your selection and folder expansion state in a nested structure
+- Stores state for all nodes including children recursively
 - Is automatically loaded on next run
 - Is excluded from scanning (not included in generated output)
-- Uses JSON format with path-based state mapping
+- Uses JSON format with nested tree structure matching file hierarchy

 You can safely commit `.r2x` files to version control to share selection preferences with your team.